 Technical insights: boosting Drupal site speed with the StackPath CDN

 Adaptive’s new StackPath module for Drupal 7 is bringing great performance gains for our clients’ sites.
-It provides an intelligent CDN and caching solution for Drupal 7 sites, delivering lightning-fast page load times whilst also improving site security and reducing the load on (and, therefore, cost of) the origin server hosting the website.
+It provides an intelligent CDN and caching solution for websites, delivering lightning-fast page load times whilst also improving site security and reducing the load on (and, therefore, cost of) the origin server hosting the website.

-Here Adaptive's CTO, Pete Graylish, explains the background to the project and how our new StackPath (SP//) module for Drupal 7 works.
+Here Adaptive's CTO, Pete Graylish, explains the background to the project and how our new StackPath (SP//) module works.